bgarden/simple_shell/README.md

 ## Description

-This is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+This is a simple UNIX command interpreter.